Rudxain/SV3G/README.md

 This is (mostly) a tool I use personally, so I'm not responsible for keeping backwards-compatibility, nor to notify about breaking-changes.
 I may rewrite this in any lang, and target any environment, **at any time without warning**.

 I just posted this for people who may have similar (not identical) needs.
-Use at your own risk
+Use at your own risk.

+Speaking of that, look at [this branch](https://github.com/Rudxain/SV3G/tree/RIIR)